25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 16. National Anthem Smoke Moment

 Play the national anthem on a speaker.
-At the final note of "...home of the brave," pull red, white, and blue smoke simultaneously.
-If this doesn't give your guests chills, nothing will.
+At the final note of "...home of the brave," pull red, white, and blue smoke at once.
+If this does not give your guests chills, nothing will.

 17. Flag Raising Ceremony